Check out this year's crop of baby llamas called "crias".

 "BREEDING A NEW GENERATION OF QUALITY LLAMAS"

-Walnut Ridge Llama Farm is located in a small community called Chuckey just outside of Greeneville, TN in the northeast tip of East Tennessee, near the North Carolina, Kentucky, and Virginia borders.
-The owners, Jerry and Carolyn Ayers, live in a log cabin on approximately 25 acres with the Smoky Mountains in full view.
-Jerry has been a
+Walnut Ridge Llama Farm is located in a small farming community just outside of Greeneville, TN in the northeast tip of East Tennessee, near the North Carolina, Kentucky, and Virginia borders.
+The owners, Jerry and Carolyn Ayers, are at the final stages of building a Barndomenium on approximately 26 acres with a million dollar view of th

-Walnut Ridge Llama Farm is located in a small community called Chuckey just outside of Greeneville, TN in the northeast tip of East Tennessee, near the North Carolina, Kentucky, and Virginia borders.
-The owners, Jerry and Carolyn Ayers, live in a log cabin on approximately 25 acres with the Smoky Mountains in full view.
-Jerry has been a high school principal for the last 25 years and retired June 2017 to spend more time on the farm & open a new campground on the farm called the “Lazy Llama Campground.”
-Carolyn is a fiber artist and currently a high school art teacher.
+Walnut Ridge Llama Farm is located in a small farming community just outside of Greeneville, TN in the northeast tip of East Tennessee, near the North Carolina, Kentucky, and Virginia borders.
+The owners, Jerry and Carolyn Ayers, are at the final stages of building a Barndomenium on approximately 26 acres with a million dollar view of the Smoky Mountains in full view.

 The Ayers have raised a variety of animals on their small farm for many years including goats, sheep, pigs, cattle, horses, etc. They purchased their first llamas in 1998 which changed their lives forever.
 Carolyn, who is originally from Jacksonville, Florida, was a city girl and rarely came to the barn unless baby animals were being born.
 The running joke around Walnut Ridge is “before llamas, Jerry couldn’t get Carolyn to come to the barn, but now he can’t get her to come back to the house.”
 Carolyn has definitely turned into a farm girl and would spend 24/7 with the llamas if she could.
-Jerry and Carolyn have spent half of their married life of 40+ years raising llamas.
-According to Jerry, their shared passion for llamas has allowed them to find each other again, especially now that their two children are grown and Jerry has retired.
-Come visit our farm to see the beauty & wonder of llamas!

 Take a look at our video interview in 2017. https://drive.google.com/file/d/0B4Jj4aTLrbDNYkJxNHNUTzVxdzg/view

-SCHEDULED FOR JUNE 15TH - 18TH, 2021
+SCHEDULED FOR JUNE 2025

-SCHEDULED FOR JUNE 15TH - 18TH, 2021
+SCHEDULED FOR JUNE 2025

 ***** FOR MORE INFORMATION ABOUT THIS